8 Level-1 Initial Channel Analysis

 Boundary within 1 mile buffer

-1. Right click on feature dataset and click new Feature Class.
+1. Right click on the feature dataset and click new Feature Class.

 2. Name is boundary and keep feature class type as polygon.